 Genioplasty / Chin Augmentation or Reduction

-Reductive genioplasty is preformed with an incision through the mouth and typically involves cutting making a cut through the bone and either sliding the chin back of removing a portion of the chin.
-The chin bone is then secured using plates and screws back into place.
+Reductive genioplasty is preformed with an incision through the mouth and typically involves making a cut through the bone and either sliding the chin back or removing a portion of the chin.
+The chin bone is then secured in place by using plates and screws.
 The above approach of actually cutting and moving the bone can also be used in place of a silicon implant.
 At Alabama Surgical Arts Dr. Nizam will determine which approach is best for you at your consultation.

 Social downtime is typically 7 days.
 Tape remains on the chin after the operation for approximately 3-5 days.
 Sutures are removed at 7 days if an incision was made under the chin.
 If it was made inside the mouth the sutures dissolve on their own.
 For the first 4-6 six weeks movement of the chin muscles and sensation of the lip may be diminished.